-A.A.
-T. Taleat\, F. A. Akanfe, and T. R. Gbadamosi Science Laboratory Technology Department, Federal Polytechnic, Ede. \tellawale@gmail.com, taleat.adewale@federalpolyede.edu.ng
+A. A. T. Taleat, F. A. Akanfe, and T. R. Gbadamosi

+Department of Science Laboratory Technology

+Federal Polytechnic Ede, Osun State.

+Corresponding author email: tellawale@gmail.com, taleat.adewale@federalpolyede.edu.ng

-Abstract: Banana is one of the popular plant and is widely cultivated in Africa due to its benefit to mankind.
-Extraction and utilization of banana fiber for making paper and its equivalent is an effective and economics means of reducing biomass in the society, reducing deforestation and prevention of environment hazards resulting from paper making industries.
-In this paper, extracted pulp from banana pseudostem was characterized and the Lady Finger paper type has the highest paper strength and folding endurance with 20 g/mm and 1.68 respectively.
-FTIR analysis of the paper types indicated the presence of different functional groups: hydroxyl (3352 -3437), Amide (1630-1631), Carboxylate (1317-1371) and Transition metal carbonyl group (2009-2044).
-This innovation would reduce deforestation by paper making industry, boost small and scale industry and increase employment.
+Abstract: Banana (Musaceae sp.) is one of the popular plants foods and is widely cultivated in Africa due to its health benefit to animal and human body.
+Extraction and utilization of banana fiber for the production of paper and its equivalent is an effective and economics means of reducing biomass in the society, reducing deforestation and prevention of environment hazards resulting from paper making industries.
+In this paper, extracted pulp from banana pseudostem was characterized and the Lady Finger paper type has the highest paper strength and folding endurance with 20 g/mm2 and 1.68 respectively.
+FTIR analysis of the paper types and extracted pulp indicated the presence of different functional groups: hydroxyl (3352 -3437), Amide (1630-1631), Carboxylate (1317-1371) and Transition metal carbonyl group (2009-2044).
+This innovation would reduce deforestation by paper making industry, boost small and scale industry and thus, generating employment.

-Keywords: Pulp, Paper, Non-convectional fibre, FT-IR characterization
+Keywords: Pulpextract, Paper, Non-convectional fibre, FT-IR characterization